 Notable Guest Artists: Martin Glover (Killing Joke), Dave Lawson (Greenslade)

 Fun Fact: OutKast’s Big Boi made a video with Pitchfork on why he loves “Running Up That Hill,” and his explanation is pure, joyous, and unimprovable.

 Personal Favorite Track: This is an unfair question, but I'm going with "Hounds of Love."

 This album (her fourth) is Kate Bush's first venture as a solo producer.
 Following her immediate success on the pop charts with her prior releases, with this album, Bush takes a very adamant step into the land of the experimental.
-Not that her prior work wasn't peppered with boundary-pushing tracks, but those records weren't cited by Björk and Big Boi as major influences on their music.
+Not that her prior work wasn't studded with boundary-pushing tracks, but those records weren't cited by Björk and Big Boi as major influences on their music.
 The Dreaming was.

 With its extreme diversity of instrumentation, old (uilleann pipes) and new (Fairlight CMI), complex time signatures, and Kate Bush's passionate experimentation with the limits of her own voice, I'm going to put this album into a very cool category that I've just now invented: electro-mystical post-punk.

 Notable Guest Artists: David Gilmour, Jimmy Bain (Rainbow, Dio), Geoff Downes (Yes, Asia, The Buggles)

 Fun Fact: The animal noises on the title track were performed by an ornithologist/professional animal impersonator named Percy Edwards.

 Kate Bush's disappearance from the public eye between 1993's The Red Shoes and the release of 2005's Aerial was a matter of great intrigue for British tabloids.
 In reality, Bush was raising a child and leisurely tinkering with tracks that would ultimately make up this welcome double-album comeback.